heyitsalina/ant_search_algorithm/README.md

     - **Step Size**: Adjust the speed at which ants move across the map.
     - **Amount to Carry**: Define how many pieces of food an ant can carry back to the colony from a food source.
     - **Color**: Choose the color of your ant colony for easy identification.
-    - **Pheromone Grid**: Configure the shape and size of the pheromone grid, which affects how ants communicate and navigate to food sources and back to the colony.
+    - **Pheromone Grid**: Configure the shape and size of the pheromone grid, which affects how ants navigate to food sources and back to the colony.
     ![Colony Settings Screenshot](#add_link_to_colony_settings_screenshot)

 - **Simulation Controls**: The simulation can be dynamically controlled using the **start**, **stop**, and **clear** buttons located within the GUI.
 Use these to begin the simulation, pause or stop the action to make adjustments, or reset the environment for a new setup.